 Experience in these types of environment is valuable to chefs in many ways.

-• The cuisine knowledge.
+- The cuisine knowledge.
 By learning how to create the best dishes, it elevates a chef and puts them on the best career path possible.

-• The kitchen’s reputation.
-When a chef has worked in a kitchen with a tough reputationOpens in a new tab., that experience stays with them their whole career.
+- The kitchen’s reputation.
+When a chef has worked in a kitchen with a tough reputation, that experience stays with them their whole career.
 In the world of catering, it gives them respect from the other chefs they go on to work with.

-• Career progression.
-If a chef hopes to be a head chef one day having high level restaurant experience on their CV (particularly Michelin starOpens in a new tab. and above) is a great way to achieve this dream.
+- Career progression.
+If a chef hopes to be a head chef one day having high level restaurant experience on their CV (particularly Michelin star and above) is a great way to achieve this dream.
 Chefs are willing to put up with tough environments as they know it is only temporary.

-• Financial rewards.
+- Financial rewards.
 These may not be instantaneous but are a definite benefit over the long run.
-Having top level kitchens on our CV makes commanding higher pay checksOpens in a new tab. a lot easier when taking new jobs.
+Having top level kitchens on our CV makes commanding higher pay checks a lot easier when taking new jobs.

 We’ve spoke a lot about experience so far, as this is by far the most important aspect when it comes to gaining respect for the higher ranking positions, but what about for those just starting out?